Rehabilitation case managers

 - Rehabilitation case manager core capabilities (PDF, 133.6 KB) – defines the capabilities required of an effective rehabilitation case manager and provides resources.

-- Rehabilitation Case Manager handbook (PDF, 658.3 KB) – requirements and better practice guidance for rehabilitation and return to work in the Comcare scheme.
+- Rehabilitation Case Manager handbook (PDF, 1.0 MB) – requirements and better practice guidance for rehabilitation and return to work in the Comcare scheme.

 Return to work guides and resources